camilogarciabotero/PHASTER-DataProcessing-Scripts/README.md

 ## Fig 1B.
 Generating the number of biosynthetic gene clusters

-Data from the the Biosynthetic Gene Clusters were retrieved for eacha species from different servers
+Data from the the Biosynthetic Gene Clusters (BGCs) were retrieved for each species from different servers including antiSMASH v5.1.2 and a manual curation.

 ## Fig 1C.
 Generating candidate prophages organized by completeness (Incomplete, Questionable, Intact)